JBielanski/CCDCiel_Scripts/README.md

 4) Reset focuser and filter wheel data, useful at the end off session
 - run script with parameters:

---> "-m RESET" - [OBLIGATORY] reset configuration in CCDCiel
+--> "-m RESET" - [OBLIGATORY] reset configuration in CCDCiel (Remove all offsets / set filter wheel on FIRST position / set focuser on ZERO position)

 5) Display help
 - run script with parameters: